AshwinKumarBV-git/Jupyter_Playbooks/README.md

-#this contains some important python code snippets
+This contains some important python code snippets.